Common SEO Mistakes to Avoid

 - Hreflang: Verify your language tags are serving the correct pages.

-- Navigation links: Verify that you have not recently changes your site wide navigation.
-Lack of links to deeper pages can hamper their placement in search results.
+- Navigation links: Verify that you have not recently changed your site-wide navigation.
+A lack of links to deeper pages can hamper their placement in search results.

 - Internal-links: Same concept as above but related to links within the content of a page.

 - Shared Hosting: Sometimes servers go down and neighbors commit crimes.
-Check with your hosting provider and make sure your site does not share the same IP with shady neighbors.
+Check with your hosting provider and ensure your site does not share the same IP with shady neighbors.